pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/pypa/pipx>`__ |
 `PyPI <https://pypi.org/project/pipx/>`__

-pipx is a tool to safely install and run Python CLI applications globally or even install and run them directly in a single line.
+pipx is a tool to install and run Python command-line applications without causing dependency conflicts with other packages installed on the system.

 Python Packaging User Guide